 • Skin tone

 It really is an amazeballs (to use one of my daughter's words) oil!
-I source only organic hemp oil, because of it's purity, and skin lov'n awesomeness remains unaltered.
+I source only organic hemp oil, because of it's purity, and because it's organic it's skin lov'n awesomeness remains unaltered.

-Shea Butter and why did we choose organic?
+Shea Butter and why do we choose organic?